mohammadtamizi/aws-demo/SECURITY.md

 **Important**: This repository is a personal demo/portfolio project intended for showcasing purposes only.
 It is not designed for production use or to handle sensitive information.

 - This project contains dependencies with known security vulnerabilities that have been identified by `npm audit`.
-- These vulnerabilities primarily exist in transitive dependencies (dependencies of dependencies), especially in the Clerk authentication system and older packages.
+- These vulnerabilities primarily exist in transitive dependencies of various packages.
 - Since this is a temporary demonstration project that doesn't store sensitive user data and will only be deployed for a short period, we have documented these issues rather than implementing breaking changes.

 If you plan to fork or use this project as a basis for production work:
 1. Run `npm audit fix` and address all vulnerabilities
-2. Update Clerk and other dependencies to their latest secure versions
+2. Update dependencies to their latest secure versions
 3. Test thoroughly after making these updates

 ## Known Vulnerability Areas

-- Authentication libraries (Clerk)
 - Older dependencies like `request`, `hawk`, `hoek`, and others
 - Some development dependencies in the slidev presentation system